jellytronical/Null-AI-Documentation/docs/switch-ai.md

 * If AI has an immunity ability that grants an advantage (e.g. Water Absorb, Motor Drive, Wind Rider)
 * If Players last used move type corresponds to that immunity type
   * 75% chance to switch

-## Overview of Switch Conditions

-The AI will not switch out without a valid switch-in unless it’s:

-* Anti-Setup AI Plus

-The AI will send in the Pokemon with the highest Switchin Score, with Team order as a tiebreaker, except for:

-* Anti-Setup AI
-* Anti-Setup AI Plus

-The Avoid Switch check is used for the following AI’s:

-* Walled AI
-* Support AI
-* Weather AI
-* Anti-Stall AI
-* Regenerator AI